What is a Mortgage Loan Officer?

 A loan officer’s job description varies from lender to lender.
 However, most mortgage loan officers perform the following six tasks:

-1. Vet the information on your loan application.
-The uniform residential loan application (URLA) form is divided into nine sections with a lot of questions about every aspect of your financial present and past.
+- Vet the information on your loan application.
+The Uniform Residential Loan Application (URLA) form is divided into nine sections with several questions about every aspect of your financial present and past.
 It’s the loan officer’s responsibility to spot inconsistencies or missed questions to avoid delaying the mortgage process.

-2. Advise you on the best program based on your loan application.
-A loan officer is both an advocate and advisor, which means they must follow fair lending laws to recommend a loan program and interest rate with closing costs that fit your budget.
+- Advise you on the best program based on your loan application.
+A loan officer is both an advocate and advisor, which means they must follow fair lending laws to recommend a loan program and mortgage rate with closing costs that fit your budget.

-3. Provide a detailed fee breakdown after your initial application and before closing.
-Loan officers must send you a loan estimate three business days after you apply for a loan and a closing disclosure three business days before you close, so you know your fees at the beginning and end of the transaction.
+- Provide a detailed fee breakdown after your initial application and before closing.
+Loan officers must send you a loan estimate three business days after you apply for a loan and a closing disclosure three business days before you close, so you’re aware of your fees at the beginning and end of the transaction.

-4. Collect documents to support your loan request.
-A good loan officer knows what documents to request — whether it’s tax returns for a self-employed borrower or letters of explanation for a homebuyer with credit blemishes — to speed up and maximize your approval odds.
+- Collect documents to support your loan request.
+A good loan officer knows which documents to request — whether it’s tax returns for a self-employed borrower or letters of explanation for a homebuyer with credit blemishes — to speed up and maximize your approval odds.

-Mortgage broker vs. loan officer: What’s the difference?
+Mortgage broker vs. mortgage loan officer: What’s the difference?

 A mortgage broker is a licensed financial service provider that works with multiple lenders.
-They act as an intermediary between the borrower and several lenders to find the best interest rates and loan programs.
+They act as an intermediary between the borrower and several lenders to find the best interest rates and loan programs available.
 The mortgage brokerage company doesn’t actually provide the loans, however.

 A loan officer typically works for one lender, which limits them to the products their employing lender offers.
 They may work for a mortgage bank, credit union or institutional bank, and their employer can provide mortgage funds directly to a borrower.

 You may not know what type of lender you’re working with unless you ask.
-A mortgage broker is your best bet if you have complicated tax returns, bumpy credit or don’t fit into the standard cookie-cutter loan guideline box.
-A loan officer is a good match for borrowers with excellent financial profiles who have narrowed down their lender choices, or those who need down payment assistance.
+A mortgage broker is your best bet if you have complicated tax returns or a bumpy credit history, or you don’t fit into the standard cookie-cutter borrower box.
+A loan officer is a good match for a borrower with an excellent financial profile who has narrowed down their lender choices, or borrowers who need down payment assistance.

-How do I pick the best mortgage loan officer near me?
+How to pick the best mortgage loan originator

-There are many different ways to choose a loan officer that meets your mortgage needs.
+There are many different ways to choose a loan officer who meets your mortgage needs.
 Before you start your search, here are eight tips to make the process easier.

 1. Ask a friend or family member

-If someone you know recently bought a home and had a good lending experience, ask them to pass on the loan officer’s name and phone number to you.
+If someone you know recently bought a home and had a good lending experience, ask them to share their loan officer’s name and contact information.

 2. Use an online lender